 Also, most payments platforms fear WhatsApp for its near ubiquity on Indian smartphones, which would make it simple for most users to use it as the main payments for most purchases.
 When both shopkeeper and customer have WhatsApp on their phones, and when peer-to-peer payments can easily be done and verified on the platform, most users could easily switch from, say, Paytm to WhatsApp.

-Secondly, Facebook failed in its effort to push its “free internet basics” idea, which on the ground that it violated “net neutrality”.
+Secondly, Facebook failed in its effort to push its “free internet basics” idea, which the telecom regulator rejected in 2016 on the ground that it violated “net neutrality”.

 Facebook not only lost face, but a chance to convert its social media platform into something even more ubiquitous in India.
 Free internet on Facebook’s terms would have been a bargain most Indians would have been willing to accept.